-I'm sharing this story so that others who are considering having the music they've composed or written recorded by a live orchestra will inquire in advance so that they can make an informed decision prior to purchase.
+I'm sharing my results so that others who are considering having the music they've composed or written recorded by a live orchestra will inquire in advance so that they can make an informed decision prior to purchase.
 I only wish I had had the same knowledge BEFORE making the mistake of ordering.
 I feel the company has an obligation to explain their service better on their website.
 Their service is not suitable for all pieces of music, but they chose to tell me that only AFTER I informed them I was not satisfied with the result.

 We placed our order on August 2, 2016.
 More than a month went by before we got an update from the company.
 They promised that our recording time was coming up soon.
 We waited a few more weeks, but still no word on when we might get our piece recorded.
 After many emails back and forth, and weeks of waiting for a satisfactory response, I finally called them.
 They're in Ireland by the way.
 It was the first week of January 2017.
 I explained to Andre Miranda our frustration after months of poor communication on their part, and that if they couldn't do the recording, I would like a refund.
 He told me on the phone that they would be able to record the piece tomorrow.
 After five months, they could suddenly record it the day after I called.
 I was skeptical and suspicious but hopeful.